o3de/o3de.org/content/docs/user-guide/assets/asset-processor/faster-scanning.md

 ## Perform a full scan

+A full scan checks the Asset Cache for product assets and rebuilds the appropriate source assets.
+To start a full scan, follow the steps below:

 1. Choose the Tools tab in Asset Processor.
 1. Choose Start Scan.

-This starts a full scan immediately.
-A full scan checks the Asset Cache for product assets and rebuilds the appropriate source assets.

 {{< note >}}
 If you are having issues with the Asset Cache, performing a full scan might resolve the issues.
 If a full scan does not repair the Asset Cache, you can rebuild the entire Asset Cache by deleting the `Cache` directory in your project.
 If you’re an engineer making BuilderSDK-based Asset Builders, deleting the cache is not recommended.